frederickaplan/fdh/files/PART1/fdh-1-3.md

 ## Planterary-scale interfaces

 In less than ten years our relationship to space has changed considerably.
 With just a few clicks we can now from a distant view of the Earth, quite similar to the first images taken by the Apollo astronauts, zoom in and see what a region looks like as if we were a bird flying over it.
 Often we can also see what a building looks like from a nearby street and literally move around as if we were there.
 It took only a few years for the planetary urban space to become an algorithmic space, mapped, photographed, articulated to be explorable through the interfaces of our computers.
-The globe was not only imaged, it was "machine-machined".
+The globe was not only an image, it was transformed into a machine.

 The profound consequences of these fantastic vision devices are still to be studied.
 But one remark is immediately obvious: time seems singularly invisible to this device.
 Is it really the present that the algorithmic globe gives me to see?
 How old are the aerial images shown to me by the interface?
 Were they taken at the same time as those used to build the immersive navigation that now allows me to see the same building in profile?
 I look at this image taken of a city as the crow flies, then I dive into one of these streets without knowing if this new shot was captured the same year as the aerial view.
 In fact, when I think about it, I know that these two ways of documenting and representing space are not synchronised.
 I have no idea when the images taken by the satellite or the aeroplane that allow us to see the city from above, or when the car that collects the images of the facades of the buildings passed through these streets.
 We go from one vision device to another, in complete continuity, as if we were living in a perpetual present utopia.